davidmuradov/chaterm/README.md

 The default colors used are the ones from the "Nord" color palette.
 Eventually, there will be options to change the colors from within Falcon.

+To get 24bit colors (directcolor aka truecolor) in the terminal, users should set the COLORTERM environment variable to "truecolor" or "24-bit" or "24bit" according to the tcell documentation.